Surfing-Chef/Bourbon/README.md

 ### v 1.6 - Refine and Response
 > Tags: parallax, side bars, hero landing, back to top button, php, browserSync, gulp, sass, scss

-1.6 has reponsiveness at its heart.
-It will strive to tidy elements of the landing page while maintaining a somewhat generic feel for later styling, all with multi-device responsiveness in mind.
+v1.6 has reponsiveness at its heart.
+It will strive to tidy elements of the landing page while maintaining a somewhat generic feel for later styling, all with multi-device responsiveness and WordPress implementation in mind.

 ### 1.0 GENERAL
 The end goal of this website development is simple:  a WordPress site with a landing page.
-Since WordPress site structures are php based it only makes sense that Bourbon Chef is developed in a like environment.
+Since WordPress site structures are PHP based it only makes sense that Bourbon Chef is developed in a like environment.
 Hindsight says this should have been the first thing implemented.
 However since this was not the case, development moves ahead with a bit more of an understanding of how gulp and browserSync and WAMP don't always co-operate as simply as one hopes.
 It is worth noting that documentation on the internet regarding these issues can be daunting - so much and all well-intended, but overwhelming.  ***Wordpress***, ***wamp***, ***browsersync*** and ***php*** were the keywords that enabled Google to finally [help out](http://duaneblake.co.uk/front-end/how-to-set-up-browsersync-with-wordpress-using-wamp-and-gulp/).

 Enhanced parallax features such as various scroll speeds in header and culinaria sections, as well as animated buttons (contact section) are planned.

 ### 2.0 HEADER
 #### 2.1 Main Navigation
 Start with a basic, responsive top menu.
 Links go to page sections as with a one page website.

+>Adjust parallax:  use background parallax instead of callout

 There is a floating arrow on the right of the site that takes a visitor back to the top.
-Maybe adjust the animation flow/speed?

 #### 2.2 Callout
 A default quote (WordPress tagline), replaced by a randomly selected quote from a custom library.

+>Future use of apifier to pull random quotes

 ### 3.0 MAIN CONTENT
 #### 3.1 About :: Weather